CGCL-codes/SeerEVM/README.md

 ## Description
-The repository hosts the implementation of SeerEVM, an advanced transaction execution engine for Ethereum blockchain.
+The repository hosts the implementation of SeerEVM, an advanced transaction execution engine for EVM-compatible blockchains.

 SeerEVM incorporates fine-grained branch prediction to fully exploit pre-execution effectiveness.
 Seer predicts state-related branches using a two-level prediction approach, reducing inconsistent execution paths more efficiently than executing all possible branches.
 To enable effective reuse of pre-execution results, Seer employs checkpoint-based fast-path execution, enhancing transaction execution for both successful and unsuccessful predictions.